 All research points to early understanding of strengths and needs, together with appropriate understanding and support, being key to positive long term outcomes.

 Some PDA adults thrive in employment, particularly where they have sufficient control and a deep interest in the activity.
-Others may move regularly from one job to another, by choice or necessity, whilst others find they can’t function in a work environment.
+Others may move regularly from one job to another (by choice or necessity) or find working for themselves more fruitful, whilst others may find they can’t function in a work environment.
 Some need significant support from loved ones and/or the care system; others don’t require support.

-Children and young people may struggle with the school environment, and school ‘refusal’ is common with PDA.
-Sometimes schools are able to make sufficient accommodations, specialist placements can be effective and some families find home education works well for their child.
-In other cases young people are able to ‘mask’ during the school day but may need the time and space to release tension at home.
+Children and young people may struggle with the school environment, and school avoidance is common with PDA.
+Sometimes schools are able to make sufficient accommodations, specialist placements can be effective or some families find home education works well for their child.
+In other cases young people are able to ‘mask’ during the school day but may need time and space to release tension at home.

 Many parents find that they need to adapt their parenting style considerably to meet their child’s needs.

-Whilst our survey in 2018 highlighted that a PDA profile of autism often results in individuals and families being misunderstood, we look forward to that changing as understanding of PDA and the approaches that help increase.
+Whilst our survey in 2018 highlighted that a PDA profile of autism often results in individuals and families being misunderstood, we look forward to this changing as understanding of PDA, and the approaches that help, grows.